 Cleverly using blocks to temporarily store code and content snippets

-And beyond the modernized editorial experience itself, Gutenberg opens up lots of new possibilities.
+Beyond the modernized editorial experience itself, Gutenberg opens up new possibilities.
 Let’s explore some that already exist, along with some that could come into play as the project rolls on:

 With Gutenberg, editors can build complex story packages with various content blocks: headline, deck, pull quote, video, embed, and gallery.
 Placeholder blocks can easily indicate exactly what should go where and keep the editorial process moving forward.

 As of Gutenberg’s 1.8 release, the project has introduced initial support for templates.
 This allows a developer to define a specific template for, say, an Event Post.
 When a user creates an Event Post, they will see a page pre-populated with blocks for Title, Image, Date, Location, Description, and other details.